 K-9 Kai, beloved retired Nassau police dog, dies at age 12

-K-9 Kai, who had “dedicated his life” to the department and Nassau County citizens, conducting more than 100 bomb sweeps, died Friday, police announced.
+K-9 Kai, who had “dedicated his life” to the department and Nassau County citizens, conducting more than 100 bomb sweeps, died Friday, police said.

 “With a heavy heart, the Nassau County Police Department said goodbye to retired K-9 Kai on January 4, 2024,” police said in a statement.